dpretet/friscv/doc/traps.md

     - if MTIE/MEIE/MSIE are disabled, acts as a NOP and move to pc+4, stay in u-mode
 - `WFI` could trigger a low-power mechanism in the future, enabling clock-gating or power-gating

+MIP:

+MIP registers contains the three interrupt fiels: external, software and timer interrupts lines.
+The hart permits to read and write the three bits.

 MEIP:
 - MEIP is cleared internally, withtout user intervention, when the interrupt is received.
-The user will never read it high but could read mcause to know external interrupt being the trap source.
+The user will most likely not read it high but could read mcause to know external interrupt being the trap source.

 MSIP:
 - implemented in a memory-mapped register but the input of a hart has never tested because